norton120/Lucy/README.md

 We have a collection of use cases that need this.
 So Sid is the abstraction where we figure this out together.

 ### Minimum Viable Capabilities
+- **OSS Models Only**
+  Must support VLLM/Ollama service.
+We can use Together.ai for testing initially with an eye on VLLM-OpenAI spec compatability
 - **Perpetual chat with context recall** if you tell a Sid agent that "I fucking love pickles" and later ask the agent or order me a sandwich, the bot should say "extra pickles, right?"
 - **Agency via Python functions**